EpocDotFr/parkitect-blueprint-reader/README.md

 # Parkitect blueprint reader

-A Python module able to read [Parkitect](https://themeparkitect.com/)'s blueprint file format.
+A Python CLI tool which display information about a given [Parkitect](https://themeparkitect.com/)'s blueprint.

 References: